-In order to determine the energy dependence of the time offsets, or time walk, the time differences between individual hits in a cluster and the highest energy hit were studied as a function of hit energy.
+After aligning all crystal offsets in time, the energy dependence of the time offsets, or time walk, can be characterized.
+The time walk is measured using the time differences between individual hits in a cluster and the highest energy hit as a function of hit energy.
 The results are fitted by an exponential and a second order polynomial, as shown in Fig. 16, and form the basis of a time-walk correction.
 The time walk is very small for crystal energies above 150 MeV, and thus does not significantly affect the resolution of the two-cluster time difference.
 It is however important for the time offsets in the clustering algorithm in order to enable tighter time cuts between crystals.